 Secret and private keys, plaintext passwords and other security-relevant data items are maintained under the control of the cryptographic module.
 Secret and private keys must be passed to the calling application in encrypted (wrapped) form with FC_WrapKey and entered from calling application in encrypted form with FC_UnwrapKey.
-The key transport methods allowed for this purpose in FIPS Approved mode are AES, Triple-DES and RSA key wrapping using the corresponding Approved modes and key sizes.
+The key transport methods allowed for this purpose in FIPS Approved mode are RSA key wrapping and AES, Triple-DES and RSA key unwrapping using the corresponding Approved modes and key sizws.
 Note: If the secret and private keys passed to the calling application are encrypted using a symmetric key algorithm, the encryption key may be derived from a password.
 In such a case, they should be considered to be in plaintext form in the FIPS Approved mode.

-© 2016 Red Hat/atsec information security.
+© 2018 Red Hat/atsec information security.
 This document can be reproduced and distributed only whole and intact, including this copyright notice.
-31 of 35
+30 of 34